 So what then am I left to do with these cold feet?
 How do couples stay married for 50+ years?
 What is their secret to success?

-Through a tremendous amount of reflection, therapy and alcohol, I now know that giving up isn’t such a bad thing if you know what to give up.
+Through a tremendous amount of reflection, therapy and wine, I now know that giving up isn’t such a bad thing if you know what to give up.
 The biggest hurdle lies in recognizing the tendencies that we as individuals bring to the table.
 Often times it isn’t just the marriage that needs work, it’s the people as well.

 1. Ego: Someone once said, “you can either be right, or you can be married.
 You choose.”
 The ego is a cunning foe designed to keep us from experiencing a true sense of contentment.
 Ego is often self centered – it is not patient or kind nor compassionate.
 It can be stubborn, inflexible and is usually the culprit responsible for blame and an inability to take responsibility for ones own feelings and actions.